IffTech/Boson-Sampling/README.md

 by simulating the behavior of fock state inputs through a random unitary based linear interferometer and calculating the probabilities of certain fock state ouptuts.

-## Requirements
+## Installation

-To run all the files in this repository, please create a conda environment using the provided `environments.yml` file:
+To use the library, please clone the library and within the directory (as well as having your favorite python environment activate) run the following:

 ```
-conda env create --file environment.yml
+pip install .
 ```

 ## Usage

-1. Import `boson_sampling` for core functionality and the `random_interferometer()` function from `strawberryfields.utils` to set up a random interferometer.
+1. Import `bosonsampling` for core functionality and the `random_interferometer()` function from `strawberryfields.utils` to set up a random interferometer.

     ```python
-    import boson_sampling as bs
+    import bosonsampling as bs
     from strawberryfields.utils import random_interferometer
     ```